 * * *

 Steve learned the reason for the row boss’s surgical gloves in a hurry.
 The leaves and the berries were soaked with dew, and cold air seemed to hug the rows.
 His hands were wet and numb within minutes, and he shivered.
 After half an hour, he’d filled only half his crate and was lagging behind Rei, who didn’t have gloves either but seemed okay with it.
 The Mexicans had just cleared off with their second crate.
-Rei had been unusually quiet the whole time, and Steve began to suspect that he’d invited him along just to share his misery.
+Rei had been unusually quiet the whole time, and Steve took this as confirmation that he’d invited him along just to share his misery.

 Sun now lit the slopes behind them and steam curled from the bushes like smoke from a slow ground fire.
 Steve rose to stretch, and got a faceful of blazing orange heat.
 He shielded his eyes.
 Light had crept over the top of the Cascades, showing the glaciers on Hood and the hunched green back of Larch Mountain, much nearer, and slightly north.
 His lower spine ached, but the sun felt good.
 He looked behind, up the slope.
 The shady copse was like a derelict Viking meadhall, sword fern lush among the pillars of fir trunks.
 He wondered if anyone ever camped in there and came down to steal strawberries